 State law (Chapter 263B) requires the Board of Regents to appoint a State Archaeologist, who shall be a faculty member of the Department of Anthropology at the University of Iowa.
 As in many other states, the State Archaeologist directs a program of statewide archaeological research, service, and education.

-Unlike many other states, Iowa has limited local or state-level projections for archaeological resources.
-When federal funds or permits are not involved in a ground-disturbing projects, the OSA relies heavily on the cooperation of developers, project managers, land owners, and other interested citizens to take the steps necessary to protect, preserve, or salvage archaeological discoveries.
+Unlike many other states, Iowa has limited local or state-level protections for archaeological resources.
+When federal funds or permits are not involved in ground-disturbing projects, the OSA relies heavily on the cooperation of developers, project managers, land owners, and other interested citizens to take the steps necessary to protect, preserve, or salvage archaeological discoveries.
 For its part, OSA in these situations is most interested in quickly getting infrastructure development on track while mitigating effects on archaeological resources.

 However, it is important that property owners, local and county officials, and developers are aware that intentional disturbance of burials violates Iowa state law and could lead to prosecution as an aggravated misdemeanor (Iowa Code, Chapter 716.5).
 As specified in the Iowa Code, Chapter 263B, the Office of the State Archaeologist (OSA) is the proper authority to contact concerning information on ancient burials, defined as over 150 years old.